 But, there are more sensitive parts of your tongue.

-The tip and edges of your tongue are generally more sensitive than the middle of your tongue for all tastes, so there’s a legitimate reason to pretentiously swish something around in your mouth when you’re playing connoisseur.
-According to some research published with the National Library of Medicine, the backs of our tongues are much more sensitive to bitter tastes “so that we can spit out poisonous or spoiled foods or substances before they enter the throat.”
+The tip and edges of your tongue generally have more taste sensitivity than the middle of your tongue, so there’s a legitimate reason to pretentiously swish something around in your mouth when you’re playing connoisseur.
+According to some research published with the National Library of Medicine, the backs of our tongues have more sensitivity to a bitter taste “so that we can spit out poisonous or spoiled foods or substances before they enter the throat.”
 Thanks for having our back (and the back of our tongues), evolution.